jethornton/flexgui/docs_flex/source/ini.rst

 .. code-block:: text

-	MIN_FORWARD_VELOCITY = 0
+	MIN_RPM = 0
-	MAX_FORWARD_VELOCITY = 1000
+	MAX_RPM = 1000
 	INCREMENT = 100
 	MIN_OVERRIDE = 0
 	MAX_OVERRIDE = 100
+	DEFAULT_RPM = 0

-The keys `MIN_FORWARD_VELOCITY` and `MAX_FORWARD_VELOCITY` set the minimum and maximum RPM for the spindle.
+The keys `MIN_RPM` and `MAX_RPM` set the minimum and maximum RPM for the spindle.
 The `INCREMENT` key sets the increment for the faster, slower controls and the speed spinbox up/down arrow key increment.

 The `MIN_OVERRIDE` and `MAX_OVERRIDE` set the limits for the spindle speed override slider.
 The value is the percent of override to allow.
 So if you set